 DVD Commentary: The original commentary for the film released on DVD by Criterion was played straight.
-For the commentary when MGM re-released the film on DVD twelve years later, Guest, McKean and Shearer do the DVD commentary in character, and spend most of it ripping DiBergi for the "hatchet job" he produced.
+For the commentary when MGM re-released the film on DVD twelve years later, Guest, McKean and Shearer do the DVD commentary in character, and spend most of it ripping director DiBergi for the "hatchet job" he produced.

 Fake Band: Spinal Tap was not an actual band at the time of the film's creation, though it has been Defictionalized.

 Follow the Leader: invokedThroughout their history, Spinal Tap seem to be in the habit of jumping on the bandwagon for whatever the latest musical trends are, such as the British Invasion, psychedelic folk-rock and, most recently, glam metal.

 Gag Penis: Subverted with Derek Smalls.
 In the MGM commentary, David is amused at the fact that Derek wrapped the zucchini in aluminum foil.

 Germans Love David Hasselhoff: An In-Universe example, as Spinal Tap's latest album unexpectedly proves to be very successful in Japan, leading to a much more successful tour in that country (where metal is very popular in real life).
 This trope is actually sometimes called "Big in Japan" in the music industry.

 Glory Days: As much as the band might try to convince themselves otherwise, these days have clearly passed for Spinal Tap at least outside of Japan.
 The venues are getting smaller and are selling less tickets, only one person comes to get their new album autographed (with the clear implication that it's also not selling well), and overall the general vibe is that Spinal Tap are well past their prime.